JackGartner/JackGartner/README.md

 - 🌱  I’m currently learning Java

-- 📫  How to reach me: 204547@students.wyoarea.org
+- 📫  How to reach me: jackgartner7@gmail.com

-- ⚡  Fun fact: I am a students at Wyomissing area JSHS
+- ⚡  Fun fact: I am a students at Mansfield University